Fanikal/My-Portfolio/README.md

-My Responsive Portfolio Website Using Html, Css and JavaScript.
+My Responsive Portfolio Website Using HTML, CSS and JavaScript.